Western Animation / Scooby-Doo! and the Witch's Ghost

 Also, as a side note, Scott Innes now voices Shaggy, taking over from Billy West

 So, basically the Mystery Inc. gang travel to a New England town called Oakhaven after being invited by horror writer Ben Ravencroft to view the fall color.
-When they arrive, the gang learn that a witch’s ghost is haunting Ben's hometown, and she happens to be Ben’s ancestor.
+When they arrive, the gang learn that the ghost of a colonial Wiccan who burned as a witch is terrorizing Ben's hometown, and she happens to be Ben’s ancestor.
 While investigating the mystery, Scooby and the gang meet the local eco-goth rock band, The Hex Girls

 .
 With the Hex Girls' help, our heroes eventually find there’s more to the mystery than meets the eye . . .